weavelabs/blog/_posts/2016-05-24-paas-vs-iaas.markdown

 imageurl: heroku-vs-aws.jpg
 ---

+With the increase in the number of applications moving to the cloud, various providers have PaaS(Platform as a Service) and IaaS(Infrastructure as  a Service) offerings which are highly competitive in nature.
+Choosing one over the other would require a thorough analysis of your needs and the architecture of your application.
+We try to make the case of PaaS against IaaS in this article.

-Reasons are many, to start with mainly PaaS(Platform as a Service) gives you an environment where you just push code and some basic configuration and get a running application, where in IaaS(Infrastructure as  a Service) it gives you components you need in order to build things on top of it.
+Why would one choose PaaS?
+Reasons are many, to start with, mainly, PaaS gives you an environment where you just push code and some basic configuration and get a running application, where in IaaS it gives you components you need in order to build things on top of it.

-To build a production server in AWS, a bulk of configurations needs to be done starting from web servers like Passenger/Unicorn and a Nginx front-end to handle the requests.
+To build a production server in AWS, a bulk of configurations needs to be done starting from web servers like Phusion Passenger / Unicorn and a Nginx front-end to handle the requests.
 Also you need to put additional effort for setting up a database like MySql or PostgreSQL.
 Finally you need to get help from deployment tools like Capistrano, Mina etc to handle the deployment.

 It’s really consumes a good amount of time for a newbie, where as in heroku you can make it with few lines of code and a git push - and everything works like magic!

 <h2>Speed</h2>

-Scaling is pretty much easy with Heroku.
-By using the web interface in Heroku, you can easily scale your dyno by just scrolling to the required numbers!
-Since we’ll all have scaling problem at some point of time, using Heroku’s architecture, one can easily find a solution for this without spending much time on it.
-The learning curve is almost close to zero, and anyone can get used to this in a matter of minutes.

-Coming to AWS, we need to have a set of configurations particularly for your application, to manage the workers and dynos matching.
+The good thing is Heroku is running on AWS instances in us-east and eu-west, which is pretty much comfortable for every deployment.
+So you get all the good things of AWS along with the speed of initial setup.

 <h2>Scaling</h2>

 Scaling is pretty much easy with Heroku.
 By using the web interface in Heroku, you can easily scale your dyno by just scrolling to the required numbers!
-Since we’ll all have scaling problem at some point of time, using Heroku’s architecture, one can easily find a solution for this without spending much time on it.
+Since we assume that we'll have scaling problem at some point of time, using Heroku’s architecture, one can easily find a solution for this without spending much time on it.
 The learning curve is almost close to zero, and anyone can get used to this in a matter of minutes.

 Coming to AWS, we need to have a set of configurations particularly for your application, to manage the workers and dynos matching.